uexpr(n) 0.1 uexpr "Calculations with Units"

 uexpr expression ?expressions? ...

 uexpr concatenates all its arguments (as with concat), then evaluates the expression and returns one result.
 If the expression ends with "=" followed by a unit specifier, the result is formatted to use those units.
 If the units specified do not match the actual result units, they will be multiplied or divided by enough base units to make them match.
 If multiple result unit specifiers are given only the last is used.
 If no result units are specified, the resulting unit expression will contain only base units.
-In any case the result can be used as an input to uexpr.
+In any case the result can be used in an expression evaluated by uexpr.

 [uexpr] functions similarly to expr with several significant differences.
 It is not a replacement for expr.
 For example: